sdiehl/wiwinwlh/tutorial.md

 RTS Profiling
 -------------

-The GHC runtime system can be asked to dump information about
+The GHC runtime system can be asked to dump information about allocations and percentage of wall time spent in various portions of the runtime system.

 ```haskell
 $ ./program +RTS -s